imustitanveer/portfolio-website-from-figma/readme.md

 ## Features

+- **Responsive Design:** The website is fully responsive, ensuring it works on desktops, tablets, and mobile devices.
 - **Buy Me A Coffee Button:** Instead of a 'Download CV' button, I added a 'Buy Me A Coffee' button for those who want to support me.
 - **Scroll-to-Top Button:** A scroll-to-top button has been added to make navigation easier on longer pages.
 - **Footer:** A footer was added with links to my social media profiles and other relevant resources.